KOA fires white worker who pulled gun on black visitors

-Kampgrounds of America spokesman Mike Gast said Tuesday that the unidentified employee had been fired from the KOA in Starkville.
+Kampgrounds of America spokesman Mike Gast said Tuesday that the unidentified manager had been fired from the KOA in Starkville.

-A video posted Sunday to Jessica Richardson’s Facebook page shows a woman in a KOA shirt holding a gun as Richardson and her husband say they didn’t know they needed a reservation.
+A video posted Sunday to a Facebook page apparently belonging to Macon, Mississippi, resident Jessica Richardson shows a woman in a KOA shirt holding a gun as Richardson and her husband tell her they didn’t know they needed a reservation.

 Gast says KOA “does not condone the use of a firearm in any manner” on its properties or franchises.